 Ceramic sculptor Arthur Gonzalez was trained as a photorealist painter, but grew to dislike the control and predictability of that genre.
 So it is no surprise that when he discovered ceramics (not exactly known for its predictability!) he became hooked.
 He explains, “I can instantly materialize a thought and then destroy it if it does not deliver what I need.”
-This immediacy satisfies a love of exploration.
+This immediacy satisfies a love of exploration in expressive ceramic sculpture.

 Gonzalez creates multidimensional sculptural pieces by using mixed media and sculptural techniques.
 In the photo series shown here, he demonstrates how to construct a small female head and torso using terra cotta.
 When complete, this would be integrated into a larger mixed-media work.